tstenner1/Web-Scraping-Info-For-Personal-HTML/README.md

 # Web Scraping

-Below is a trimmed down readme highlighting the specific skills executed in this assignment.

-* Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+* For this assignment I built a web application that scraped various websites for data related to the Mission to Mars and displayed the information in a single HTML page.

 ## Scraping